envytools/envytools/hwdocs/bus/pfuse.rst

 has been set, it is possible to avoid further writes by blowing the power supply or the data lines of the the write circuitry.

-.. _pfuse-mmio:
+.. todo:: more info

 MMIO registers
 ==============

-PFUSE's MMIO range is 0x021000-0x022000.

-MMIO 0x21144: TPC_DISABLE_MASK
+.. space:: 8 pfuse 0x1000 efuses storing chipset options
+   0x144 TPC_DISABLE_MASK pfuse-tpc-disable-mask NV50:NVC0
+   0x148 PART_DISABLE_MASK pfuse-part-disable-mask NV50:NVC0
+   0x1a0 TEMP_CAL_SLOPE_MUL_OFFSET pfuse-temp-cal-slope-mul-offset
+   0x1a4 TEMP_CAL_OFFSET_MUL_OFFSET pfuse-temp-cal-offset-mul-offset
+   0x1a8 TEMP_CAL_OK pfuse-temp-cal-ok

+   .. todo:: fill me

+.. reg:: 32 pfuse-tpc-disable-mask TPC disable mask

    The TPC disable mask.

-MMIO 0x21148: PART_DISABLE_MASK
+.. reg:: 32 pfuse-part-disable-mask PART disable mask

    The PART disable mask.

-MMIO 0x211a0: TEMP_CAL_SLOPE_MUL_OFFSET
+.. reg:: 32 pfuse-temp-cal-slope-mul-offset slope calibration

    An offset added to the slope calibration value of the internal temperature sensor (int8_t). :ref:`See PTHERM for more information <ptherm>`

-MMIO 0x211a4: TEMP_CAL_OFFSET_MUL_OFFSET
+.. reg:: 32 pfuse-temp-cal-offset-mul-offset slope calibration

    An offset added to the offset calibration value of the internal temperature sensor (int16_t). :ref:`See PTHERM for more information <ptherm>`

-MMIO 0x211a8: TEMP_CAL_OK
+.. reg:: 32 pfuse-temp-cal-ok internal thermal sensor enable

    Should the internal temperature sensor be used?
 Set to 1 if so, 0 otherwise.